embedded-software-laboratory/cpm_lab/doxygen_notes.md

 USE_MDFILE_AS_MAINPAGE can also be used instead of the current DoxygenMainpage.hpp - currently: NO

-EXCLUDE to exclude bcm2835.h, as it contains its own mainpage, as well as the catch.hpp/cpp files, and most .md files
+EXCLUDE to exclude bcm2835.h, as it contains its own mainpage, as well as the catch.hpp/cpp files, and most .md files, and most package files

 SORT_BRIEF_DOCS was set to YES by me - even though this also changes the class list, it is irritating to see functions in a group overview in a non-alphabetical order, so I changed that